strapi/foodadvisor/README.md

 git clone https://github.com/strapi/foodadvisor.git
 ```

+Navigate to your *./foodadvisor* folder by running `cd foodadvisor` from your command line.

-## 2. Start Strapi from the ./api folder
+## 2. Start Strapi

-`Path: ./my-projects/foodadvisor/api`:
+Naviagte to your *./api folder* by running `cd api` from your command line.

-Run the following from your command line:
+In `./my-projects/foodadvisor/api`, run the following from your command line:

 ```
 yarn && yarn run seed && yarn develop